rushatdixit/damArea/README.md

 **Our Specific Implementation**:
 The pipeline requests the **VV Polarization** (Vertical Send, Vertical Receive) sequence from `.SENTINEL1_IW` (Interferometric Wide Swath) GRD collections.
 The raw amplitude signal arrays arrive with extreme exponential variance.

+1. **Speckle Suppression:** SAR imagery is inherently noisy due to coherent interference (speckle).
+A 5×5 median filter (`SAR_SPECKLE_KERNEL`) smooths the backscatter before thresholding, preventing the water body from fragmenting into disconnected components.
-1. **Backscatter Thresholding:** By evaluating the coefficient histogram empirically, we isolate everything underneath `SAR_THRESHOLD = 0.05`.
-Any physical pixel reflecting less than `0.05` intensity energy is computationally verified as fluid water.
-In extreme noise cases, `normalize_rgb()` percentile bounds stretching ensures outlier pixels don't artificially crush dynamic range!
+2. **Backscatter Thresholding:** By evaluating the coefficient histogram empirically, we isolate everything underneath `SAR_THRESHOLD = 0.09`.
+Any physical pixel reflecting less than this intensity energy is computationally verified as fluid water.
-2. **Connectivity Mapping:** The identical connected-components isolation logic applied to optical NDWI works simultaneously against the SAR logic.
-Since radar noise is exceedingly prone to speckling (salt and pepper static backscatter), our bounding constraint strictly selects the largest single coalesced body connected near the geographical OpenStreetMap anchor ensuring puddles and static noise don't corrupt metric tracking.
+3. **Connectivity Mapping:** The identical connected-components isolation logic applied to optical NDWI works simultaneously against the SAR logic.
+Our bounding constraint strictly selects the largest single coalesced body connected near the geographical OpenStreetMap anchor ensuring puddles and static noise don't corrupt metric tracking.